 Every chapter concludes with a comprehensive chapter test in two parts.
-Part 1 is multiple choice and/or fill in the blank format with no partial credit, and Part 2 is open ended with partial credit.
+Part 1 is multiple choice format with no partial credit, and Part 2 is open ended with partial credit opportunities.
 However, full credit is available only when all work is shown.
 They are worth 100 points of test credit each.